grantmistr/com.grantmistr.gocean/README.md

 ### Samples

-There is an example scene located in *'Samples/ExampleScene'*.
+There is an example scene located in *'Samples/Example Scene'*.